Lennart2410/FH---MDT-Compact-Programming-Course/README.md

     - Yasaman OladzadAbasabadi 7223229: PickingStation and related classes
     - Niloufar OladzadAbasabadi 7223228: AGVRunner and related classes
     - Marianne Nosseir 7224660: PackingStation and related classes

+---

+## Preparing tasks

+### Self assignment 1

+    - Problem 1: Yasaman OladzadAbasabadi 7223229
+    - Problem 2: Lennart Ziehm 7201519
+    - Problem 3: Niloufar OladzadAbasabadi 7223228
+    - Problem 4: Lennart Ziehm 7201519

+### Self assignment 2

+    - Class implementation part 1: Marianne Nosseir 7224660
+        - Implementation of IndustrialProcess & SingleOperation classes and IOperation interface
+    - Class implementation part 2: Lennart Ziehm 7201519
+        - Implementation of AGV and Position classes
+    - Self designed analysis task 1: Yasaman OladzadAbasabadi 7223229
+        - Analysis of SingleOperation & IndustrialProcess classes.
+            - Calculation of the average nominalTimeMinutes of all Operations
+            - Calculation of the fastest and the slowest Operation
+            - Printing a sorted list in the order of finish time of each SingleOperation
+    - Self designed analysis task 2: Niloufar OladzadAbasabadi 7223228
+        - Analysis of the AGV class.
+Test for checking:
+            - if any AGV has less than 20 percent of battery left
+            - if any AGV is used multiple time for different operations
+            - which AGV is the fastest overall

+### Self assignment 3

+    - Lennart Ziehm 7201519: Implementation of HardwareResources, NonHumanResources, Resource + UML-Diagram
+    - Yasaman OladzadAbasabadi 7223229: Implementation of TransportOperation, HumanOperation and reworking IOperation
+    - Niloufar OladzadAbasabadi 7223228: Implementation of HumanResources, MaterialResources and SoftwareResources
+    - Marianne Nosseir 7224660: Implementation of Process, ManagementProcess and IndustrialProcess